switcherapi/switcher-client-js/README.md

 (*) regexSafe is a feature that prevents your application from being exposed to a reDOS attack.
 It is recommended to keep this feature enabled.<br>

 ## Executing
-There are a few different ways to call the API using the JavaScript module.
+There are a few different ways to call the API.
 Here are some examples:

 1. **No parameters**
-Invoking the API can be done by instantiating the switcher and calling *isItOn* passing its key as a parameter.
+This is the simplest way to execute a criteria.
+It will return a boolean value indicating whether the feature is enabled or not.

 ```js
 const switcher = Client.getSwitcher();